-How Procter & Gamble is Thriving on Supply Chain Complexity
+How the P&G Supply Chain Thrives on Supply Chain Complexity

-Procter & Gamble (P&G) is known for best-in-class supply chain planning.
-Now, speaking at September’s Gartner Supply Chain Executive Conference in London, P&G’s product supply director Onofrio Caradonna reveals how the company is applying planning capabilities to its distributor network.
+The Procter & Gamble (P&G) supply chain is known for best-in-class supply chain planning.
+Speaking at the Gartner Supply Chain Executive Conference in London, P&G’s product supply director Onofrio Caradonna reveals how the company is applying planning capabilities to its distributor network.

 P&G operates one of the most vast, complex distribution networks on earth.
 In order to manage it more effectively, the $65 billion consumer giant spun out a separate Global Distributor Markets (GDM) operation to manage regions where P&G does not operate its own sales and/or distribution organizations.
 GDM now serves more than 100 distributors on five continents and in 180 countries from Argentina to Zimbabwe.